CogentRoleplayCommunity/FogentRoleplay/Items/UniqueWeapons/TheSpearOfDestiny/TheSpearOfDestiny.md

 Strength and reflex are set to level 3.

-### Weather Manipulation
+### Weather Manipulation Conduit

 Character gains level 4 in Galecraft, Electrocraft, and Cryocraft.
+This weapon acts as a conduit for Galecraft, Electrocraft, and Cryocraft.

 ### Destiny Chosen